 If you want to know how often you should create content, how to optimize it so it ranks in Google and other tactics refer to my content creation guide.

-The table of contents lists the various methods and tools you can use…
+The table of contents lists all the methods…

 Let’s start with the first method…

 Just use the search box in the following directories to find Infographics related to your niche.
 Ideally use several broad (general not too specific) keywords.

 If the directory has a category list you can use that too.

 Then just go through the search results and look at the Infographic headlines for ideas.

 For example, if I search for the keyword wedding these are some of the Infographics.